Quick Facts about UCLA

 * figures as of Fall Quarter 2013.
 More detailed information about UCLA enrollment can be found at the Office of Analysis and Information Management.

-Highly ranked by the Association of Research Libraries, UCLA's library system contains more than six million volumes held in two general collections, ten special subject libraries and twelve other campus collections.
+Highly ranked by the Association of Research Libraries, UCLA's library system contains more than 11 million print and electronic volumes, and more than 800,000 electronic resources held in two general collections, ten special subject libraries and twelve other campus collections.
 The Fowler Museum of cultural history and the Hammer Museum of Art are also available resources to students.

 UCLA offers undergraduates a choice of more than 125 undergraduate